idwis/KR_expense_sort/README.md

 1. Clone the repository.
 2. Download the latest version of [ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing/).
 3. Unzip the downloaded file into the `KR_expense_sort` directory (the root of this project).
+4. A Python environment is required.
+Anaconda is recommended on Windows (as it was used for development).
-4. Run `pip install selenium pandas xlrd>=2.0.1 openpyxl` to install the required modules.
+5. Run `pip install selenium pandas xlrd>=2.0.1 openpyxl` to install the required modules.

 ## How to Run